babashka/babashka/README.md

 You may also download a binary from [Github](https://github.com/babashka/babashka/releases).
 For linux there is a static binary available which can be used on Alpine.

+### CI

+On Github Actions it's recommended to use [setup-clojure](https://github.com/DeLaGuardo/setup-clojure) with `bb: latest`.
+You can use the [installer script](https://github.com/babashka/babashka#installer-script) on any non-Windows CI system.
+CircleCI requires `sudo`.
+On Appveyor + Windows you can use a bit of [Powershell](https://github.com/clj-kondo/clj-kondo/blob/39b5cb2b0d3d004c005e8975b6fafe0e314eec68/appveyor.yml#L60-L64).

 ## Docker